duniter/duniter/readme.md

 Note too that listening to multiple interfaces doesn't imply mutiple program instances: only *one* is running on multiple interfaces.

+### Currency parameters

+Nodecoin should be launched with a few more parameters to be part of a currency community.

+First, it is required to tell the name of the currency:

+    $ nodecoin --currency beta_brousoufs

+    NodeCoin server listening on port 8081
+    Currency name: beta_brousouf

+Second, initial public keys of the first members of the community must be given:

+    $ nodecoin --currency beta_brousoufs --initKeys /path/to/key1.pub,/path/to/key2.pub

+    NodeCoin server listening on port 8081
+    Currency name: beta_brousouf
+    Initkeys loaded.

+This will tell Nodecoin where to find the initial keys.
+More keys can be given using the comma separator.

+Note: initial keys are a prerequisite for Monetary Contract: Nodecoin will only accept as first amendment the one that matches thoses keys.

+### Help

 For more more details on the nodecoin command, run:

     nodecoin --help